yguitton/training-material/topics/proteomics/tutorials/DIA_lib_OSW/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
-> 3. Once the files are green, rename the experimental design file in 'HEK_Ecoli_exp_design', the iRT transition file in 'iRTassays' and all of the the raw files in 'Sample1.raw', 'Sample2.raw', 'Sample3.raw', 'Sample4.raw' and 'Sample5.raw'
+> 3. Once the files are green, rename the experimental design file in 'HEK_Ecoli_exp_design', the iRT transition file in 'iRTassays' and all the the raw files in 'Sample1.raw', 'Sample2.raw', 'Sample3.raw', 'Sample4.raw' and 'Sample5.raw'
 >
 >    {% snippet faqs/galaxy/datasets_rename.md %}
 >